bloqly/bloqly/README.md

 ### Initialize blockchain

 The default blockchain smart contract sources can be found in `contract/currency` folder.
-It contains a very simple simple toy implementation of a cryptocurrency and intended to just demonstrate the idea behind Bloqly as a scriptable blockchain engine with JavaScript smart contracts support.
+It contains a very simple toy implementation of a cryptocurrency and intended to just demonstrate the idea behind Bloqly as a scriptable blockchain engine with JavaScript smart contracts support.